esierraj/antifeedant-activity/README.md

 - **openpyxl**: For reading and writing `.xlsx` files.
 - **seaborn**: For creating elegant and statistically-informed graphics.
 - **matplotlib**: For detailed and highly customizable plots.
-- **os**: For creating new directory to save the graphics and other files
+- **os**: For creating a new directory to save graphics and other files

 ## Requirements